-Offering Stage: Selling Commissions of 7% (\$10,500,000 at the Maximum Offering and \$87,500 at the Minimum Offering) payable to the Dealer Manager; one Soliciting Dealer Warrant for every 25 Shares sold, issuable to the Dealer Manager, all or a part of which may be reallowed to unaffiliated participating broker-dealers; a Marketing and Due Diligence Fee for marketing support and due diligence reimbursements of up to 2.5%, comprised of .5% for due diligence reimbursements and 2% for marketing support (\$3,750,000 at the Maximum Offering and \$31,250 at the Minimum Offering); and up to 3% (\$4,500,000 at the Maximum Offering and \$37,500 at the Minimum Offering) of Gross Offering Proceeds as a reimbursement of costs and expenses of organizing the Company, including legal, accounting, printing, marketing and other offering expenses (the "Organization and Offering Expense Fee"), a majority of which will be paid to third parties unaffiliated with the Advisor.
+Offering Stage: Selling Commissions of 7% of Gross Offering Proceeds payable to the Dealer Manager, and one Soliciting Dealer Warrant for every 40 Shares sold, issuable to the Dealer Manager, all or a part of which may be reallowed to unaffiliated participating brokerdealers; a marketing support and due diligence reimbursement fee of 2.5% and up to 3% of Gross Offering Proceeds the Company, including legal, accounting, printing, marketing and other offering expenses, a majority of which will be paid to third parties unaffiliated with the Advisor.

-Acquisition Stage: A fee of up to 3% (\$4,500,000) of Gross Offering Proceeds in connection with the selection, valuation and acquisition of properties (subject to certain overall limitations) (the "Acquisition and Advisory Fees"), which is payable to the Advisor (an Affiliate of the Company) regardless of the quality of the properties acquired by the Company; and reimbursement of costs and expenses for the acquisition of properties.
+Acquisition Stage: A fee of up to 3% of Gross Offering Proceeds in connection with the selection, valuation and acquisition of properties (subject to certain overall limitations), which is payable regardless of the quality of the properties acquired by the Company; and reimbursement of costs and expenses for the acquisition of properties.

-Operational Stage: Property management fee (the "Management Fee") payable to the Management Company in an amount equal to 4.5% of the gross rental income from each property, approximately 2% to 3% of which is expected to be generated from direct tenant chargebacks, resulting in a net amount payable by each property of approximately 1.5% to 2.5%; and in the case of leases to new tenants, an initial leasing fee equal to the lesser of (i) the first month's rent under the applicable lease or (ii) the amounts charged by unaffiliated persons rendering comparable services in the same geographic area.
+Operational Stage: Property management fee payable to an Affiliate of the Advisor in an amount equal to 4.5% of the gross rental income from each property and, in the case of leases to new tenants, an initial leasing fee equal to the lesser of the first month's rent under the applicable lease or the amounts charged by unaffiliated persons rendering comparable services in the same geographic area.